Who We Are

 Original Co-Founders

-We also want to recognize and give thanks to the original co-founders of WTF BX.
+We also want to recognize and thank the original co-founders of WTF BX.
 We’ve recognized the need for change and growth within leadership with the necessity of actively listening to and amplifying new leadership voices.